How To Make Holographic Stickers With A Cricut

 Step 1:

 If you want to create a sheet where you can just peel the stickers off as and when you want however, you need to do what is called a kiss cut, which cuts through just the top layer, not the whole thing.
-It can depend on the sticker paper you are using, but I would usually use the sticky note cut setting for this, however with the addition of the holographic vinyl on top this would be different, so you would need to test out some different settings in order to get that right.
+It can depend on the sticker paper you are using, but I would usually use the Light Cardstock setting for this.
+However I would recommend testing out some different settings in order to get this right as it can depend on the brand of material you use.

 Step 2: